Barite Hill/Nevada Goldfields

 Site Cleanup Plan

-Grading, capping of the north and south waste rock piles, and construction of a spillway were completed by October 2008.
-An advanced monitoring system to monitor the waste rock cap and the Acid Pit was installed in 2009.
+EPA installed an advanced monitoring system to monitor the waste rock cap and the Acid Pit Area in 2009.

 McCormick County Library